hupiat/Form-Hooks/README.md

 - Yup (https://github.com/jquense/yup)
 - Joi (https://hapi.dev/module/joi/)
-- Boolean validation functions, which can return strings as the error messages (meaning the validation result is assumed false)
+- Boolean validation functions, which can return strings as the error messages (meaning the validation result is assumed false).
+They are not present in joi, and unlike yup, they take the complete object in parameter

 **The validation will be triggered only when the object is updated**